How to become a copywriter?

 So – for what it’s worth – here’s my story.
-And my advice on how to take the first steps to become a copywriter.
+And my advice on how to take your first steps.

 To study, or not to study…